Skip to content

 57. Commitment to zero deforestation?

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
 The company also commits to no deforestation in its own reporting.
+This commitment has been in place since 2017.

 • Y